 The Mediterranean fish marine aquaculture sector analysis shows that sales volumes amounted to 373,000 metric tons and 1,300 million juveniles, valued at 1,500-1,700 million euros in 2016 (MedAID’s data compilation from different sources).
-Based on Davidsson models (Akureyri & FAO, 2009) the value of the whole Mediterranean aquaculture chain would be estimated in more than 7 billion euros.
+Based on Davidsson models (Akureyri & FAO, 2009), which estimates that the value of primary production must be between 15% and 20% of the total value of the industry through the Value Chain (processing, distribution, and retailers steps), we can infer that the value of the whole Mediterranean seabass and seabream chain would be estimated at more than 7.000 million euros.

 However, the distribution of this activity is not homogeneous throughout the Mediterranean area, and we find countries where it has a special importance or differentiates more, according to the type of activity or along the value chain.